bryangodson/bryangodson/README.md

 I’m Bryan, a passionate full-stack engineer, from Ghana 🇬🇭.
 I live at the intersection of **code and creativity**, always chasing smart, scalable solutions to real-world problems.

 By day, I build scalable applications and backend architectures.
-By night, I’m either tinkering with ideas, or absorbing the latest in software engineeringa and website development, economics, and startup innovation.
+By night, I’m either tinkering with ideas, or absorbing the latest in software engineering and website development, economics, and startup innovation.

-I am mostly a js guy.
+I am mostly a js/ts guy.
 I code fluently in **JavaScript and TypeScript**, and incrementally on Dart,Flutter, C++, R and Python (well..becaue automation is life 😄),
-On the web dev side, I build with **React, Next.js,Vite, Express, Node.js, Sequelize, MySQL and Mongodb with Mongoose**, and on mobile, I dive deep with **React Native and Expo** and Flutter in the pipe line.
+On the web dev side, I build with **React, Next.js,Vite, Express, Node.js, Sequelize, MySQL and Mongodb with Mongoose**, and on mobile, I dive deep with **React Native and Expo** , Flutter in the pipe line.

 My personal mission?
 **To create and launch products that not only work—but *wow*.**